tml1024/MSFS-tools/README.md

 ## template-expand.py

 This Python script reads an aircraft model XML file and expands the template calls in it.
 It is a work in progress.
 I don't know whether it will ever be "finished" and complete.
+But now it is able to process the whole DA62_interior.xml from the SDK samples.
+Input events (elements UseInputEvent, Extend, Presets, Preset, and others?) are not handled in any way yet, and it is very unclear to me how they should be handled, sorry.
-But now it is able to expand the whole DA62_interior.xml from the SDK samples.
-Whether the expansion is correct I don't know yet.
-But at least it will help in understanding what the real low-level API of this stuff is, that is hidden under layer upon layer of templates.
+But at least this might help a bit in understanding what the real low-level API of this stuff is, that is hidden under layer upon layer of templates.

 Use: `python3 template-expand.py --verbose --include ~/Downloads/ModelBehaviorDefs a.xml`